Pure Spam Manual Action: Google’s Most Severe Penalty

 Matt Cutts on “Undetectable” Spam, Value Proposition, and the “Anything of Value Left?”
 Test

-John Mueller, a Google Search Advocate, has also provided clarity on the gravity of pure spam penalties and their aftermath.
-He has consistently stated that sites removed from the index for pure spam reasons are “completely removed from our index”.
-This is not a temporary setback.
-Furthermore, Mueller has explained that if such a site ever manages to have the penalty revoked and is reconsidered for indexing, it is essentially treated like a “brand new website”.
-The re-crawling and re-processing of the site can take “a few weeks,” during which any previous authority or ranking signals are effectively lost.
+John Mueller, a Google Search Advocate, has also made it plain how bad pure spam penalties are and what happens when they happen.
+He has always emphasized that sites that are taken out of the index for spam reasons are “completely removed from our index.”
+This isn’t a problem that will go away quickly.
+Mueller has also claimed that when a site gets the penalty lifted and is re-evaluated for indexing, it is treated like a “brand new website.”
+It can take “a few weeks” for the site to be re-crawled and re-processed, and during that time, any previous authority or ranking signals are lost.

-The Challenge of Inherited Penalties: Acquiring a Previously Spammed Domain
+The Issue of Inherited Penalties: Purchasing a Domain That Has Already Been Spammed

-Demystifying Pure Spam for a Healthier Web Presence
+Making Pure Spam Less of a Mystery for a Better Online Presence

 Bibliography